csc-training/hip-programming/README.md

 # GPU programming with HIP

 Course material for the CSC course "GPU programming with HIP".
-The course is part of the PRACE Training Center (PTC) activities at CSC.
+The course is part of the EuroCC training activities at CSC.

 ## Agenda